Tapan Sarkar

-Tapan Kumar Sarkar (August 2, 1948 – March 12, 2021) was an Indian-American electrical engineer and Professor Emeritus at the Department of Electrical Engineering and Computer Science at Syracuse University.
+Tapan Kumar Sarkar (August 2, 1948 – March 12, 2021) was an Indian-American electrical engineer and professor emeritus at the Department of Electrical Engineering and Computer Science at Syracuse University.
 He was best known for his contributions to computational electromagnetics and antenna theory.

 Sarkar was the recipient of IEEE Electromagnetics Award in 2020.

 Biography

 Sarkar was born on August 2, 1948, in Kolkata, India.
 He obtained his Bachelor of Technology from IIT Kharagpur and Master of Engineering from University of New Brunswick in 1969 and 1971, respectively.
 He received his Master of Science and Doctor of Philosophy degrees from Syracuse University in 1975.

 Between 1975 and 1976, Sarkar worked for TACO Division of General Instrument.
 Between 1976 and 1985, he was a faculty member at Rochester Institute of Technology; he also briefly held a research fellowship position at Gordon McKay Laboratory for Applied Sciences in Harvard University in between 1977 and 1978.
-In 1985, he became a professor at Syracuse University and held the position until his death.
-He died on March 12, 2021, in Syracuse, New York.
+In 1985, he became a professor at Syracuse University and held the position until his death in 2021.

-Sarkar acted as an associate editor for the IEEE Transactions on Electromagnetic Compatibility in between 1986-1989 and for IEEE Transactions on Antennas and Propagation in between 2004 and 2010.
+Sarkar acted as an associate editor for the IEEE Transactions on Electromagnetic Compatibility in between 1986 and 1989 and for IEEE Transactions on Antennas and Propagation in between 2004 and 2010.
 He was the 2014 president of IEEE Antennas & Propagation Society and the vice president of the Applied Computational Electromagnetics Society (ACES).
 Sarkar also served as board member for journals such as Digital Signal Processing, Journal of Electromagnetic Waves and Applications and Microwave and Optical Technology Letters.
 Sarkar was the president of OHRN Enterprises, Inc., an incorporated business specializing in computer services and system analysis.

+He died on March 12, 2021, in Syracuse, New York.